Travelling heteroclinic waves in a Frenkel-Kontorova chain with anharmonic on-site potential: Construction of asymptotic wave trains

 Since the first two steps of the proof strategy outlined in the previous section entirely rely on existing results, we now focus on Step 3.
 Specifically, we construct a family $w_\beta$ of wave trains which have asymptotically the correct behaviour, in the sense that they solve~\eqref{eq:main} as $\s\to\pm\infty$.
 This is the key step in the argument, as the anharmonicity of the wells of the on-site potential is now crucial.
 We use centre manifold theory.
 Note that $w_\beta$ are only approximate solutions to~\eqref{eq:main}; for $\beta\in\{-1,1\}$ they will typically differ significantly from solutions near the dislocation site $\s=0$, and be only asymptotically correct for large values of $|\s|$ (see the third part of Proposition~\ref{prop: behaviour}).

 In Section~\ref{sec:Exist-heter-conn}, we prove the existence of a corrector $r$ such that $w_\beta - r$ solves~\eqref{eq:main} or, equivalently,~\eqref{eq:r}.
 We remark that the symmetry of the problem is important here.
 In essence, $w_\beta$ glues together two wave trains, one as $\s\to-\infty$ oscillating in the well of $\psi$ centred at $-1$, and one as $\s\to\infty$ oscillating in the well centred at $1$.
-In principle, there could be a phase shift within the oscillations of the solution as $\s\to\infty$ and the point-symmetric continuation of the solution as $\s\to-\infty$ from the origin; then the corrector could not be in $L^2$, as it would have to shift the oscillations on a half line.
-Here the symmetry of the problem means that such a phase shift does not occur.

 Let us now state the main result of this section, the proof of which is postponed to the end (Subsection~\ref{sec:Proof-Theor-H1}).
 Throughout this section, the standing assumptions are those made in Theorem~\ref{theo:main}.